ALLTERCO/shelly-script-examples/README.md

 2021 for Gen2 Shellies based on ESP32.

 # Changelog
+## 2024-12
+- Update some legacy code to the latest version.
 ## 2024-11
 - Add a universal BLU to MQTT script
 - Fixed n-way-dimmer synchronization problem